-Applicants must submit reasonable budgets based on the resources needed to implement their projects in their specific geographic location.
-The budget should display a clear link between the specific project activities and the proposed budget items.
+Applicants must submit reasonable budgets based on the resources needed to implement their projects in their geographic location.
+The budget should display a clear link between project activities and budget items.
 It should not contain any items that are not detailed in the project narrative.
-The budget narrative must support all costs included in the budget and explain how the costs of goods and services are determined and how they will fulfill the overall objective of the project.
+The budget narrative must support all costs included in the budget and explain how the costs of goods and services are determined and how they fulfill the objectives of the project.

 In some circumstances, the budget and budget narrative will be reviewed separately from the proposed project narrative.
-Therefore, it is very important that the budget narrative be as comprehensive as possible and describe in a narrative format each line item requested in the budget.
+Therefore, it is important that the budget narrative be comprehensive and describe in a narrative format each line item requested in the budget.